chrisgrieser/shimmering-focus/README.md

 <img src="https://user-images.githubusercontent.com/73286100/144147616-59ba2513-78cc-4143-91e5-c222bc307bd9.gif" alt="Screen Recording 2021-12-01 at 00 51 21a" width=60%>

-### Subtle Design
+### Subtle, Customizable Design
-- Stylistically, the theme pretty much follows Obsidian's default color theme, with mostly subtle changes – like the eponymous shimmering green as secondary accent.
+- Color-wise, the theme pretty much follows Obsidian's default color scheme, with mostly subtle changes – like the eponymous shimmering green as secondary accent.
-- You change between angular (🔲) or roundish (🔘) shapes with the Style Settings Plugin.
+- You can customize the shapes (angular 🔲 or roundish 🔘) and the brightness of the theme with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).

 <img src="https://user-images.githubusercontent.com/73286100/144433250-9549dfdc-f04e-48a7-8df2-0b0cd7755c1a.gif" alt="Screen Recording 2021-12-02 at 14 34 37" width=60%>